twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/manage-machine-to-machine-differences.md

 If you intend to store private data (e.g. access tokens) in `~/.config/chezmoi/chezmoi.toml`, make sure it has permissions `0600`.

-If you prefer, you can use JSON or YAML for your configuration file.
+If you prefer, you can use JSON, JSONC, or YAML for your configuration file.
 Variable names must start with a letter and be followed by zero or more letters or digits.

 Then, add `~/.gitconfig` to chezmoi using the `--autotemplate` flag to turn it into a template and automatically detect variables from the `data` section of